 ---|---|---|---|---|

-The remaining 8 places are made up from a qualification process of matches in number of regions, namely Africa, Americas, Asia, Europe and Oceania.
+The remaining 8 places for the 2023 World Cup were made up from a qualification process of matches in number of regions, namely Africa, Americas, Asia, Europe and Oceania.
 There was also a play-off and repechage system for those who didn’t gain automatic qualification.

-- Africa – One place for qualifying winner with entry into repechage for the runner up
+- Africa – South Africa were automatic qualifiers with one place for qualifying winner and entry into the qualification tournament for the runner up

-- Asia – Hosts (Japan) gained an automatic place in the competition with Asia Rugby Championship winner gaining a play-off versus Oceania Cup winner for a place in the repechage
+- Asia – Top ranked team (Japan) gained an automatic place in the competition with Asia Rugby Championship winner gaining a play-off versus Oceania Cup winner for a place at the World Cup with the loser entering the qualifying tournament

 Team | Region | Method of Qualification |